paulfioravanti/paulfioravanti.github.io/_posts/2018-10-18-starting-stenography-with-an-ergodox.md

 This should generate an `ergodox_ez_default_steno.hex` file, which you can then use to flash your Ergodox firmware.
-If you get any build issues, check what you have against [my example code for this layer][QMK Ergodox Steno Example modified-qwerty-layer].
+If you get any build issues, check what you have against [my example code for this layer][QMK Ergodox QWERTY Steno].

 Once you've flashed your keyboard firmware, open up your favourite text editor, press the top right-most key on the left hand to toggle the steno layer, and